A Guide to Ferry Transport in American Samoa

 The primary ferry service connecting Tutuila (Pago Pago) with the remote Manu'a Islands is operated by the Department of Port Administration's Water Transportation Division.
 This essential lifeline service provides the only regular public boat transport to these outer islands.

-The MV Manu'atele and/or MV Sili make regular trips to the Manu'a Islands every fortnight.
-The typical schedule sees the vessel loading on Wednesday and departing Pago Pago on Thursday morning, arriving in Manu'a the same afternoon.
+The MV Manu'atele makes regular trips to the Manu'a Islands three times a month.
+The typical schedule sees the vessel loading cargo and luggage throughout the day, with passengers boarding in the evening and departing Pago Pago at 10 pm, arriving in Manu'a at 6 am the following morning.

-The ship normally remains alongside overnight in Manu'a and departs on Friday morning, arriving back in Pago Pago on Friday afternoon.
-However, it's worth noting that the ship is regularly out of service for monthly periods for maintenance and has been known to sustain damage during storms in the harbour, so we'd recommend having a backup plan.
+The ship normally remains alongside overnight in Manu'a and departs the next evening, arriving back in Pago Pago the following morning.
+However, it's worth noting that the ship is regularly out of service for monthly periods for maintenance and has been known to sustain damage during storms in the harbour, so we'd recommend having a backup plan like one of the domestic flights.

 Ferry Terminals and Route

 The ferry departs from the Port of Pago Pago on Tutuila and follows a specific route through the Manu'a Islands.
-The vessel first stops at Ofu Harbour in Ofu Village on Ofu Island, then continues to Faleasao Harbour on Ta'ū Island.
+The captain determines the order of stops, but typically the vessel first stops at Faleasao Harbour on Ta'ū, then continues to Ofu Village on Ofu Island.
+In rough weather conditions, the ferry may use tenders for passenger transfer.

 For current departure times, contact the Water Transportation Division directly, as schedules change frequently based on weather conditions and operational requirements.